-- What were you saying to yourself?
+- What was I saying to myself?

-How do I challenge my unhelpful thinking?
+How do I challenge my thoughts?

-- Make a list of all the reasons why that thought might be true.
+Next, make a list of all the reasons why that thought might be true.
 Some of these reasons might be better than other, but don’t censor anything – just write them all down.
 Keep asking yourself “What is the evidence that makes me think this thought is true?”

-- Now make a list of all the reasons why this thought might not be 100% true all of the time.
+Now make a list of all the reasons why this thought might not be 100% true all of the time.
 You might find it helpful to ask yourself: